Administration and Faculty

 Other faculty members are expected to be as follows:

 Professor Gregory received a LL.B from Exeter University and a LL.M from Cambridge University.
-He is Deputy Head at Kingston University Law School in South London.
+He is Honorary Fellow at Kingston University Law School in South London.
 He is a Barrister of Inner Temple and has also taught at East London, Bedfordshire, City and Surrey Universities.
 His areas of academic interest include English Legal System and History, property law and trusts.

 Professor Hawker received a LL.B. from University of Buckingham and a LL.M. from the London School of Economics.
 She is a Senior Lecturer in Law at London Guildhall University.
 She previously served as Senior Lecturer in the Department of Law and course director of the postgraduate distance learning course in Maritime Law at London Metropolitan University.

 Professor Moens received a JD from the Catholic University of Leuven (Belgium); a LLM from Northwestern University; a PhD from the University of Sydney; a GCEd from the University of Queensland, and a MBA from Murdoch University.
 He is a Professor of Law and Director of Research at Curtin University, Australia.
 He is a Chartered Arbitrator (FCIArb) and a Fellow of the Australian Institute of Management (FAIM).
 He served as Dean of Law and Pro Vice Chancellor at Murdoch University, Australia.
 In 1999, he was co-winner of the Australian Award for University Teaching in law and legal studies.
 He also serves as the Editor-in-Chief of the International Trade and Business Law Review.